Invisible Languages of the LLM Universe: Results

 \subsection{Theoretical Interpretation: Why Invisible Giants Exist}

 The existence of Invisible Giants -- languages with millions of speakers yet minimal digital presence -- cannot be explained by technical resource constraints alone.
 If digitality simply reflected speaker numbers, the vitality-digitality plot would approximate a diagonal line.
 Instead, we observe systematic deviation: certain languages punch far above their demographic weight digitally, while others with larger populations remain nearly absent.
+This pattern aligns precisely with postcolonial theory's predictions. \citet{said1977orientalism} established how colonial powers constructed hierarchies positioning non-Western languages as inferior, requiring civilizing intervention.
+These hierarchies did not disappear with formal decolonization -- they became embedded in digital infrastructure decisions.